greghbauer/BW_new_docs/docs/index.md

-Now an index file in the docs directory
+body text in the index.md file

-# we'll see if this does anything.
+# Header #1 in the index.md file.